fram-x/react-native-fluid/README.md

 [ ] Fix Spotify example, find out why changing to static styles fixes initial pos [ ] Add velocity calculation to spring functions, find a way to keep velocity on
     animations and pass them to the spring function
-[ ] Optimize runner - find common interpolations and accept multiple set value nodes
+[ ] Optimize running multiple animation updates when nodes are equal (duration, offset, easing)

 # Documentation